 Previous research grant holders

-2018 Jack Crawford, from the University of Adelaide, MILITANTS: The 1894 Shearers' Strike in western New South Wales.
+2018 Jack Crawford, University of Adelaide, MILITANTS: The 1894 Shearers' Strike in western New South Wales.

 2017 Geraldine Fela, Australian National University, 'The response of Australian nurses and their union, the Australian Nursing and Midwifery Federation, to the HIV/AIDS crisis in the 1980s'